Kourtney Kardashian Is Reportedly Looking For Love, But Doesn’t Want A Fling

 However, things aren’t weird within the family.
 Sources claim that Kourtney and Sofia get along just fine, and that they actually have a lot in common, sharing a similar background and upbringing.

-The insider adds that Richie is easy to get along with and now that she and Disick have been dating for a couple of years the Kardashian-Jenner’s view her as apart of their family and that there is no drama.
+The insider adds that Richie is easy to get along with and now that she and Disick have been dating for a couple of years, the Kardashian-Jenners view her as a part of their family and that there is no drama.
 The Inquisitr previously reported that the trio even took a family vacation together.

 Kourtney is said to be very happy for the couple, and is in a great place in her co-parenting relationship with Scott as well.
 While the pair know that it is unconventional to stay so close following a breakup, the situation is working out well for them and their children are happy, which is the main priority.

-Fans can see more of Kourtney Kardashian’s life by following the reality star on social media, or tuning into Keeping Up with the Kardashians on the E! network.
+Fans can see more of Kourtney Kardashian’s life by following the reality star on social media, or tuning in to Keeping Up With The Kardashians on the E! network.